Dr James Simpson

 Senior Lecturer in Language Education

-My research interests lie in the teaching and learning of English for Speakers of Other Languages (ESOL) and in language learning with new technology.
-I currently supervise a number of PhD students working in these areas.
+My research interests lie in the teaching and learning of English for Speakers of Other Languages in migration contexts, and in language learning with new technology.

 I manage an email discussion list ESOL-Research, a forum for researchers and practitioners with an interest in teaching and learning ESOL.